Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

-Although recent personalization methods have democratized high-resolution image synthesis by enabling swift concept acquisition with minimal examples and lightweight computation, they also present an exploitable avenue for high accessible backdoor attacks.
+Although recent personalization methods have democratized high-resolution image synthesis by enabling swift concept acquisition with minimal examples and lightweight computation, they also present an exploitable avenue for highly accessible backdoor attacks.
 This paper investigates a critical and unexplored aspect of text-to-image (T2I) diffusion models - their potential vulnerability to backdoor attacks via personalization.
-Our study focuses on a zero-day backdoor vulnerability prevalent in two families of personalization methods, epitomized by Textual Inversion and DreamBooth.
-Compared to traditional backdoor attacks, our proposed method can facilitate more precise, efficient, and easily accessible attacks with a lower barrier to entry.
-We provide a comprehensive review of personalization in T2I diffusion models, highlighting the operation and exploitation potential of this backdoor vulnerability.
-To be specific, by studying the prompt processing of Textual Inversion and DreamBooth, we have devised dedicated backdoor attacks according to the different ways of dealing with unseen tokens and analyzed the influence of triggers and concept images on the attack effect.
-Our empirical study has shown that the \texttt{nouveau-token} backdoor attack has better attack performance while \texttt{legacy-token} backdoor attack is potentially harder to defend.
+By studying the prompt processing of popular personalization methods (epitomized by Textual Inversion and DreamBooth), we have devised dedicated personalization-based backdoor attacks according to the different ways of dealing with unseen tokens and divide them into two families: \texttt{nouveau-token} and \texttt{legacy-token} backdoor attacks.
+In comparison to conventional backdoor attacks involving the fine-tuning of the entire text-to-image diffusion model, our proposed personalization-based backdoor attack method can facilitate more tailored, efficient, and few-shot attacks.
+Through comprehensive empirical study, we endorse the utilization of the \texttt{nouveau-token} backdoor attack due to its impressive effectiveness, stealthiness, and integrity, markedly outperforming the \texttt{legacy-token} backdoor attack.